 Self-Insured Retention Frequently Asked Questions (FAQs)

 Self-Insured Retention (SIR) is a niche in the insurance industry relevant to multi-million dollar companies with vast resources.
 There may be better options for a small business owner.
-If you are still unsure about whether SIR is right for you, visit our forum or comment below for answers to specific questions.

 Is Self-Insured Retention the Same as Self-Insured?